cosmos/cosmos-sdk/PENDING.md

   for getting governance parameters.

 * SDK
   * [simulator] \#2682 MsgEditValidator now looks at the validator's max rate, thus it now succeeds a significant portion of the time
+  * [core] \#2775 Add deliverTx maximum block gas limit

 * Tendermint